satya-verma/face-detection-smart-brain/README.md

 # Face-Detection-Smart-Brain
-Enter any image url in the app and it will detect faces in the picture.
+Web App built on react.js where a user Enter any image url in the app and it detects faces in the picture.

 # How-To-use
 Node.js - npm required